 SIDREC’s adjudication decision under the Mandatory Scheme is binding only on SIDREC’s Member.
-If you (the claimant) are unhappy with SIDREC’s decision, you are free to explore other avenues to resolve your complaint.
+If the claimant is unhappy with SIDREC’s decision, they are free to explore other avenues to resolve their complaint.

 However, if the claimant accepts the decision, they would then enter into a settlement agreement with SIDREC’s Member and this will then become binding on both parties.